Decoding Acromegaly: Understanding the Meaning Behind the Suffix "-megaly"

 The Significance of Early Diagnosis

 Early diagnosis of acromegaly is crucial for effective management.
-Because the symptoms develop slowly, it's easy to miss the early signs.
-Regular health check-ups and awareness of the symptoms are essential.
+Practically speaking, regular health check-ups and awareness of the symptoms are essential.
+On top of that, because the symptoms develop slowly, it's easy to miss the early signs.
 Early intervention can prevent many of the long-term complications associated with the condition.

 Scientific Basis: The Role of Growth Hormone